 The power rating given below of 60 to 250 watts is a bit conservative.
 These speakers sound great when played quietly, only consuming a few watts per channel, and will easily handle 500 watts each.
 I would say that 650-700 watts rms would be fine.

-Given the impressive stature of this system, and the fact that I build woofers and tweeters that are exactly the same (except my tweeters are a slight improvement!), it only makes sense to at least encourage people to build this system for themselves.
+Given the impressive stature of this system, and the fact that I build woofers and tweeters that are exactly the same (except my parts are better than the originals!), it only makes sense to encourage people to build this system for themselves.
 The box is fairly simple, and can have whatever cosmetic effect you desire if you build it yourself.
 The resulting sound is phenomenal.